jasp-stats/jaspMachineLearning/inst/help/mlRegressionRegularized.md

 #### Tables
 - Evaluation metrics: Shows commonly used regression evaluation metrics such as mean squared error (MSE), root mean squared error (RMSE) and R<sup>2</sup>.
-- Regression coefficients: Gives the regression coefficient for each predictor.
+- Regression coefficients: Gives the regression coefficient for each feature.

 #### Plots
 - Data split: Shows how the data is split into training (and validation), and test set.